lubianat/omero-ontop-to-rdf-comparisons/README.md

-Disclaimer: Ontologies and schemas in this repository are provided under multiple different.

-The .ttl (Turtle) ontology files come from https://github.com/German-BioImaging/ome-owl.
+Disclaimer: The .xsd file in this repository comes is licensed under  Copyright (C) 2002 - 2016 Open Microscopy Environment (Creative Commons Attribution 3.0 Unported License.)

 # Comparison of the OMERO-ONTOP and OMERO-RDF